QuickBooks Online troubleshooting

 Reason: This error means you have an invalid character either in your company name, Customers, Suppliers, Products and Services, or the Chart of Accounts.

 Solution: Please check and remove any special characters.
-You can check for QuickBooks Online acceptable characters here.
+You can check the list of QuickBooks Online acceptable characters here.

 String length specified does not match the supported length.

 Reason: Some fields have limited character lengths in QuickBooks, but no limit in inFlow.
-If there is a field on the inFlow order that has reached the character limit for the matching field in QuickBooks Online, the sync will fail.
+If a field on the inFlow order exceeds the character limit for the corresponding field in QuickBooks Online, the sync will fail.

-Solution: The error will specify a field’s character limit in QuickBooks (there is a list of their fields and character limits here).
+Solution: The error will specify a field’s character limit in QuickBooks (see the list of fields and character limits here).
 Check the corresponding field in inFlow to see that it hasn’t exceeded this character limit.

 Object Not Found: Something you’re trying to use has been made inactive.
 Check the fields with accounts, customers, items, vendors, or employees.